AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 By now, you should have:

-  - 📜 A deployed Tic Tac Toe smart contract that governs the game's rules and manages players' moves on the blockchain.
+  - 📜 A deployed Tic-Tac-Toe smart contract that governs the game's rules and manages players' moves on the blockchain.

-  - 💻 A fully functional Tic Tac Toe dApp, allowing users to connect their wallets, start a game, make moves, and determine the winner, all in a decentralized manner.
+  - 💻 A fully functional Tic-Tac-Toe dApp, allowing users to connect their wallets, start a game, make moves, and determine the winner, all in a decentralized manner.

 **➡️ What's Next?**

-With the foundation laid, consider advancing your Tic Tac Toe dApp with more sophisticated features:
+With the foundation laid, consider advancing your Tic-Tac-Toe dApp with more sophisticated features:

   - **📈 Enhancing Game Logic:** Add more features like AI opponents, multiplayer functionality, or scoring systems to make the game more engaging.

-  - **🔒 Improving Security:** Secure your game by applying best practices in smart contract security to protect user data and gameplay integrity.
+  - **🔒 Improving Security:** Secure your game by applying best practices in smart contract security to protect users' data and gameplay integrity.

   - **🌍 Exploring Cross-Chain Capabilities:** Expand your dApp’s reach by exploring aelf’s cross-chain interoperability, enabling interactions with other blockchains.

 Blockchain technology and decentralized applications offer limitless possibilities.
-With your Tic Tac Toe dApp, you're now poised to continue innovating and exploring new horizons with aelf. 🚀
+With your Tic-Tac-Toe dApp, you're now poised to continue innovating and exploring new horizons with aelf. 🚀

-Happy coding and expanding your **Tic Tac Toe dApp!** 😊
+Happy coding and expanding your **Tic-Tac-Toe dApp!** 😊